I used to be afraid of losing everything.

 But I am still here.

-Still believing that one day,
+I believe that one day,

 I won’t have to question if I’m fully chosen.

-Until then, I’ll keep going—
+Until then, I keep going.

-not because it’s easy,
+Not because it’s easy,

 but because I know now that I can.